 Motivation types

-The type of motivation that drives academics to conduct research is an important indicator of the content, structure, and results of the study.
-The initial motivation types are measured in the survey using three main categories, namely, motivation to better understand a natural, technical, economic, or social phenomenon (purely academic motivation), to directly address a natural, technical, economic, or social problem, to improve the human condition/welfare (motivation to create impact outside of academia).
+The type of motivation that drives academics to conduct research is important to understand the content orientation, the design, and the results of the study.
+The initial motivation types measured in this study consist of three main categories, namely, motivation to better understand a natural, technical, economic, or social phenomenon (basic academic motivation that drives research), to directly address a natural, technical, economic, or social problem (use-inspired research), to improve the human condition/welfare (motivation to create impact outside of academia).

-The purely academic motivation was strongly emphasised in the survey results (see Figure 6): 84 % of the survey respondents marked academic motivation greater or equal to 7 on a 0-10 scale, it has also one of the highest respond ratios in the survey (only one responded did not reply to this question).
-This was followed by motivation to directly address a problem with 64 % of the respondents noting equal to or higher levels than 7.
-Improving the human condition/welfare, the motivation to cause impact outside of academia, was more balanced in comparison.
+The basic academic motivation to better understand a natural, technical, economic or social phenomenon was strongly emphasised in the survey results (see Figure 6): 84 % of the survey respondents marked academic motivation greater or equal to 7 on a 0-10 scale, it has also one of the highest response ratios in the survey (only one responded did not reply to this question).
+This was followed by motivation to directly address a problem (64 % of the respondents noting equal to or higher levels than 7).
+Improving the human condition/welfare, i.e. the motivation closest associated with social innovation, namely to cause social impact outside of academia, was more balanced in comparison.
 35 % of the respondents replied with levels equal to or smaller than 3 and 45 % with levels equal to or higher than 7 in terms of improving the human condition/welfare being one of the main motivations in their research project.
 For more detailed responses, refer to Table 6.
+We can conclude that the motivation portfolio of SNSF funded PIs is overall not one-dimensionally oriented towards only the basic scientific motivation of better understanding a phenomenon, but includes also a remarkable share of problem-orientation and use-inspiration including a quite strongly expressed notion of doing good for human condition/welfare.
+A high proportion of SNSF-funded projects have thus the motivational potential to more directly contribute to SI through their research.